 - HIV testing (if sexually active)

 - Syphilis test (if sexually active)

 - Vitamin D levels

-Some additional screening are recommended for pregnant women.
+Some additional screenings are recommended for pregnant women.